1,500 Hours: Haircuts, Pilots, and Regulatory Capture

 Curiously enough, however, the other profession that requires 1,500 hours of rigorous training time is hairdresser.
 And no, I am not making this up.

 But why?
 Who exactly stands to gain from such a patently hyper-regulated system?
 Is it government bureaucracy, bent on protecting fat licensing fees and the staffed departments that come with them?
 Possibly that’s some of it, but it seems to be more invidious than that.
-In this instance, it is the industry itself which provides the basic impetus for this kind of absurdity.
+In this instance, it is the industry itself that provides the basic impetus for this kind of absurdity.
 According to an industry mouthpiece in Missouri (a perfectly middle-of-the-pack state in terms of licensing requirements), it is practitioners themselves who are the most motivated to maintain these extreme licensing requirements.
-Last year they crowed of their success at the state capitol:

-“Legislators proposed House Bill 590, which would eliminate the license requirement for cosmetologists in Missouri.
+Last year they crowed of their success at the state capitol: “Legislators proposed House Bill 590, which would eliminate the license requirement for cosmetologists in Missouri.
 Professionals fought back, stating that cosmetology is a science and its practitioners need specialized training in the use of chemicals and sanitation.
 The public hearing on the bill was held in 2013 and no more hearings are scheduled at this time.”

-Needless to say, the legislation did not pass, and Missouri’s licensing requirements remain rigidly enforced.
-Artificially erected barriers to entry, especially within relatively low-wage professions, are common.
-Their primary purpose is to keep out competitors from industries which are relatively broad and which require relatively low technical skill.
-Excessive licensing requirements are an attempt to put a veneer of difficulty on an otherwise easily-done profession in a rather naked effort to minimize competition.
-Preschool teachers, for example, are even more heavily licensed than hairdressers: a prospective candidate must undergo 2, 927 days (more than eight years) before they can purchase their license and be unleashed upon the state’s youngsters.
-If you care to be a gaming inspector (presumably checking slot machines), you don’t need many training hours but need to cough up the cool grand needed for a license.
+Preschool teachers, for example, are even more heavily licensed than hairdressers: Prospective candidates must undergo 2,927 days (more than eight years) before they can purchase their license and be unleashed upon the state’s youngsters.
+If you care to be a gaming inspector (presumably checking slot machines), you don’t need many training hours, but need to cough up the cool grand needed for a license.
 And so on.
 Excessive licensing requirements are everywhere and tend to cluster around the lowest-paid professions.
 It’s not a coincidence.

 As if it weren’t bad enough, some of these academies open their services to the public, allowing their unlicensed students to practice their trade at discount rates.
 I got my perfectly good haircut from a trainee for $12—about a third of the going rate.
-These academies therefore manage a double trick: two revenue streams under the convenient protection of government licensing requirements.
+These academies, therefore, manage a double trick: two revenue streams under the convenient protection of government licensing requirements.
 All told, according to the Institute for Justice, Missouri’s licensing requirements cost the state’s economy $3.55 billion and lead to 38,500 fewer jobs each year by artificially stifling the supply of ready applicants to the field.
 It’s a racket.

 The next time you step off a commercial airliner, take a look at the pilot’s hair—chances are, the hairdresser underwent more training.
-It’s a ridiculous waste and licensing requirements need to be thoroughly cleaned up.
+It’s a ridiculous waste, and licensing requirements need to be thoroughly cleaned up.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.